 Civil rights protections from police abuse

-Unfortunately, proving a § 1983 case is extremely complex.
+Claims under § 1983 are extremely complex.
 To win requires navigating procedural traps and complicated standards of proof.
 Several technical legal questions must be considered before bringing this type of civil rights case, among them:

 • How do I prove a violation of my constitutional rights?